rpfilomeno/rpfilomeno.github.io/_posts/2021-11-29-importing-existing-aws-infrastructure-to-terraform.markdown

  - iac
 ---

 We all know about Terraform, the leading Infrastructure as Code platform, however what will you do if you already built the infrastructure?
-How will you still be able to leverage Terraform without needing to rewrite hundreds of definitions from scratch.
-As of this time in writing there is no existing way to import all resources at once using Terraform:
+How will you still be able to leverage Terraform without needing to rewrite hundreds of definitions from scratch.<!--break--> As of this time in writing there is no existing way to import all resources at once using Terraform:

 > The terraform import command is used to import existing infrastructure.
 >